atomract/Advance-Housing-data-using-regression/README.md

 # Use of regression on Simple and Basic Housing dataset

-In this I have used Regression to pridicting Housing Prices
+In this Regression have been used to pridicting Housing Prices